Cubiipusad/Cubiipusad/README.md

-i don't know what a "git" is but it might make my writing slightly better
+i don't know what a "git" is

+kvinn.org

 <!---
 Cubiipusad/Cubiipusad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.